richashworth/worksheets/fp-patterns/functors/Notes.md

 Regular functors are more common than contravariant or invariant functors, but even these are rarely used on their own.
 They are important because they form the building blocks of Monads and Applicatives.

+Collection types that have a `map` method enable us to parallelise or distribute operations across them, since each application of `map` can be performed independently.